RichardLee0211/2048.cpp/README.wenchen.md

 statistics.hpp would be what I need to transfer

-how to do this?: in color.hpp
+how to do this?: in color.hpp, a wrapper on terminal coloring
 ```cpp
     std::cout<<red<<blue
     std::cout<<bold_on